mhgreen/openbuilds-parts/README.md

 ##Linear motion parts for OpenBuilds linear rail

-I have constructed several linear motion devices using OpenBuilds linear rail and commercially printed 3D parts. for the most part, this has worked well.
-The most consistent parts, in terms of dimensional accuracy, have been from Ponoko.
+I have constructed several linear motion devices using OpenBuilds linear rail and commercially printed 3D parts.

+The wiki has more information about using some of the designs listed below.
+The wiki may be found here: https://github.com/mhgreen/openbuilds-parts/wiki

 #### bearing-mount